 1. Offers the Customer Unique Perspectives

 Consider using that assessment to survey your prospects, and then use that data as a benchmark.
-If you can show your prospect where they stand as compared to other companies, you can really open their eyes and offer them a perspective that they may not have had otherwise.
+If you can show your prospect where they stand as compared to other companies, you can really open their eyes and offer a perspective that they may not have had otherwise.

 2. Has Strong Two-Way Communication Skills